-Are Certification Bodies (CB’s) who promote software overstepping the mark or simply keeping up with the times – or both?
+Are Certification Bodies who promote software overstepping the mark or simply keeping up with the times?

 Recently we have seen a number of the larger Conformity Assessment Bodies (more commonly known as Certification Bodies) either launch their own compliance management software solutions or strategically align themselves with a particular third-party software vendor.

-And let’s be clear - these software solutions don’t just help the CB better perform their ‘day jobs’ in carrying out inspections and testing, they unashamedly help their clients with their day-to-day compliance management activities like driving improvements, managing risks and controlling documents, etc.
+And let’s be clear - these software solutions don’t just help the Certification Body (CB) better perform their ‘day jobs’ in carrying out inspections and testing, they unashamedly help their clients with their day-to-day compliance management activities like driving improvements, managing risks and controlling documents, etc.

 Is this simply a case of our industry – and the CB’s in particular – keeping up with the times?
 After all, no one with all their marbles still believes that traditional paper-based solutions are adequate for properly managing compliance systems like quality, health & safety and environmental.